collinlanie12/capstone-artifact-3/README.md

 A full-stack web application for visualizing animal shelter data.
 This project was developed for the SNHU CS-499 Capstone course for database integration, and data-driven UI.

+You can find the difference between the original and enhanced artifacts through my pull request: [Fullstack enhancement for artifact 3](https://github.com/collinlanie12/capstone-artifact-3/pull/1)

 ## Project Overview

 This dashboard allows users to: